 If you’re having issues after installing your BLTouch kit, don’t panic.
 Several common problems are easy to fix.
 We’ve outlined several below:

 - First layer too low or too high: If your first layer isn’t sticking to the bed, it’s most likely printing too low or too high.
-Either way, you’ll have to adjust your Z offset to get a perfect first layer.
+Either way, you must adjust your Z offset for a perfect first layer.
 Visit the above section, “Calibrating your BLTouch and Ender 3 Z-Offset,” and follow the steps to recalibrate the Z offset.

 - Inconsistent leveling: If you notice inconsistent leveling after installing a BLTouch, it may be caused by a misaligned BLTouch sensor.
 Your mount may be the culprit if you went the DIY route and printed the BLTouch mount.
 You can fix it by purchasing a compatible BLTouch mount or reprinting the mount after manually leveling the print bed.

-- Sensor not probing: If the BLTouch probe doesn’t extend and contract, you may have switched the wires.
+- Sensor not probing: You may have switched the wires if the BLTouch probe doesn’t extend and contract.
 You can fix the issue by flipping the connection of the wires plugged into the Z-axis endstop.
 Double-check your wiring in the wiring diagram above.

-- Using a V1 silent mainboard: If your printer uses an upgraded V1 silent mainboard, you’ll have to download a different firmware version.
+- Using a V1 silent mainboard: If your printer uses an upgraded V1 silent mainboard, you must download a different firmware version.
 Re-visit the “Updating the Printers Firmware” section and download the correct firmware version with “silent mainboard” in the name.

-If you’re still struggling, send us a message, and we’d be happy to help.
+If you’re still struggling, message us; we’d happily help.